guileen/slippers/Readme.md

 Slippers
 ========

-Nodejs with slippers, confortable like wearing slippers, but INFORMAL, JUST FOR FUN.
+Nodejs with slippers, confortable like wearing slippers, but INFORMAL, **JUST FOR FUN**.

 Slippers is inspired by [streamlinejs](https://github.com/Sage/streamlinejs) and [Jscex](https://github.com/JeffreyZhao/jscex).
 If you really need this feature,